What Are The Fight, Flight, Freeze, Fawn Responses?

 Fight

-The fight response may happen when you or your body believes there could be a chance to overpower yourself from a threat physically.
+The fight response may happen when you believe you may be able to rescue yourself from a threat using physical strength.
 Your brain may send messages to your body to prepare you for the physical demands of fighting or defense.
-Your body may divert blood flow to your muscles in anticipation of a potential impending fight.
-You may feel your blood rushing to your cheeks, as well.
+Your body may divert blood flow to your muscles in anticipation of an impending fight.
+You may feel blood rushing to your cheeks.

 Some signs you're in fight mode include: